misken/c19/mychime/scenario_runner/README.md

 ## sim_chime_scenario_runner

-I wanted to have a simple Python module for working with the penn_chime model
+A simple Python module for working with the penn_chime model
 that:

-* allowed running simulations from command line (like cli.py in penn_chime)
+* allows running simulations from command line (like cli.py in penn_chime)
-* allowed running simulations from custom Python function calls
+* allows running simulations from custom Python function calls
-* included a few additional command line (or passable) arguments, including:
+* includes a few additional command line (or passable) arguments, including:
   - standard CHIME input config filename is a required input
   - a scenario name (prepended to output filenames)
   - output path
-* after a simulation scenario was run, a results dictionary is created that contains:
+* after a simulation scenario is run, a results dictionary is created that contains:
   - the scenario name
   - the standard admits, census, and sim_sir_w_date dataframes
   - the dispositions dataframe